 - Long-term investors use it as a gauge to see the bigger picture of all coins.

 - It is a great tool to see when prices are low and when prices are high.

-As you can see in this chart below, we are currently at very high prices, almost at all-time highs.
-This might be a good time to take profits if you are a swing trader.
+As you can see in the chart below, we are currently at very high prices, almost at all-time highs.
+This might be a good time to take profits on your crypto if you are a swing trader.